pestrela/music/traktor/README.md

 C:\Program Files\Pioneer\rekordbox 5.6.0\Upmgr rekordbox.exe

-## How to enable day skin in any software
+## How to enable day skin in any software and any OS

 If you are playing on the bright outside you will not see a thing.
-Some softwares provide a specific skin for this situation.
+Some softwares provide a really convenient skin for this situation.

-But this feature is native to the OS:
+But this feature is already native to the OS:

 Windows 10:
 * Press Win + Plus / settings / Invert Colors / Turn on magnifier